-Don't sign any documents the same day on which the adviser gives them to you.
+Don't sign any documents the same day in which the adviser gives them to you.
 You should take them home and take time to read them.
 You should take notes of things you don't understand so that you can ask the adviser to clarify these things for you.

 In particular, you should take time to consider the SOA.
 You don't have to accept the advice set out in the SOA.
-You will have to pay for the SOA and the advice, so you should be happy with the SOA and the advice before you accept it.
-You should ensure a second meeting is arranged after you have time to consider the SOA to discuss any questions you might have.
+You will have to pay for the SOA and the advice, so you should be happy with the SOA and the advice before you accept them.

-Only agree to advice you understand
+Don't agree to advice you do not understand